furechan/pydev-toy/README.md

 ```

 This project is exploratory and may be usefull as a template for custom workflows
-when not commited yet to tool chains like `poetry`, `pdm`, `hatch`, etc ...
+when not commited to tool chains like `poetry`, `pdm`, `hatch`, etc ...

+The idea is to implement generic project tasks that can be run outside the project venv,
-The script can be installed in a system/base python environment and
+so that the script can be installed in a system/base python environment
-used in another project even if it is not installed in the project venv.
+without cluttering the project venv.

-The script uses standard python packaging tools like `build` and `twine` and
+The script uses only standard python packaging tools like `build` and `twine` and
-is independent from the project build backend.
+is independent from any project build backends.

 ## Usage